dhondta/bots-scheduler/README.md

 # Bots Scheduler

 This application is a scheduling system based on [Nextdoor Scheduler](https://github.com/Nextdoor/ndscheduler) that uses jobs templated upon [PyBots](https://github.com/dhondta/pybots).
 It especially focuses on tasks derived from security-related Web services like Shodan or Censys.
+Additionally, it protects the original Web server from Nextdoor with an authentication proxy based on [mitmproxy](https://github.com/mitmproxy/mitmproxy).

 ## Installation